arieltorti/WhatToCode/README.md

 # WhatToCode

-## WhatToCode is meant to be a small website where you get a random project with little tasks to complete.
+## WhatToCode is meant to be a small website where you get a random project with little tasks to complete in order to learn or master your skills.

 ### I will need your feedback to decide if this is worth the effort of not.